DorothyTamYiLing/GWarrange/documents/tutorials.md

 fsm-lite -l clus1clus2_47_input.list -v -s 3 -S 44 -t tmp -m 200 -M 200 | gzip - > clus1clus2_47_ext7000merge200_k200_output.txt.gz
 ```

-Then, a kmer-based GWAS was conducted using pyseer with an aim to identify kmers whose presence-absence patterns are associated with chromosome structures (_i.e._ phenotype).
+Then, a kmer-based GWAS was conducted using pyseer with an aim to identify kmers whose presence-absence patterns were associated with chromosome structures phenotype.
+Population structure is not contolled.

 ```
 #adding header to phenotype file for pyseer input format